AvirupJU/Bouncy-Ball/README.md

-# MyGames-Anims
+# Bouncy Ball
-Basic viddeo games and animations using javascript
+Basic animation where a ball bounces off the edges of the window and we cound the number of bounces